Zanzibar-XL and Zanzibar-S

 Variantes

-A new video on Zanzibar board and pieces
+A video on Zanzibar board and pieces

 Presentation

 These two chess variants were elaborated during the design phase of Zanzibar - XXL.
-They have been published on the chessvariants.com pages (CVP) and some players enjoy playing them.
+They have been published on the chessvariants.com pages and some players enjoy playing them.
 They are both simpler that the final Zanzibar-XXL and they represent an intermediate stage between the later and Metamachy.

 Two Zanzibar games are proposed.
 Zanzibar-XL is the is largest version of both.
 Zanzibar-S is the smallest version and is detailed on the bottom of this webpage.